plblum/jivs/planning/ModelRules Design Overview.md

 ### 4.3 IssuesFound

+IssuesFound is a shorthand for `IssueFound` objects.
+They represent specifics about a single issue found ('error') including the error message, error code (optional), severity (optional), and ability to block saving via 'doNotSave' property.

+There are two ways these are generated:

+#### ValidationManager.validate

-`IssuesFound` are produced by Jivs validators.
+`IssueFound` objects are produced by Jivs validators.

 They come from running `ValidationManager.validate()` against configured ValueHosts and validators.

 They are the direct output of Jivs field/configuration validation.

-### 4.4 ExternalIssueFound
+#### External IssuesFound

-`ExternalIssueFound` represents issues produced outside the normal Jivs validator pipeline.
+External IssuesFound represents issues produced outside the normal Jivs validator pipeline.

 Examples: